-4 step process (usual route) 2 step process (occasional) 1 step process (rare)

-1. Warning from teacher 1.
-Detention (for more serious 1.
-Head Teacher's detention

-(verbal or in planner) issues) - agreed in discussion (major incident) - dealt with
+4 step process (usual route) 2 step process (occasional) 1 step process (rare) Warning from teacher (verbal or in planner) Detention (for more serious issues) - agreed in discussion with Head of Year/SLT Head Teacher's detention (major incident) - dealt with by SLT 2.
+Referral from teacher (if behaviour not modified) or Head of Department.

-with Key Stage Co- by SLT

-ordinator/SLT

-2. Referral from teacher (if 2.
-Head Teacher's detention (if

-behaviour not modified) or pupil receives 3 detentions in a

-Head of Department. half term)

 Recorded in SIMS.

-3. Detention (if 6 or more

-referral points are received)
+2. Head Teacher's detention (if pupil receives 3 detentions in a half term) 3.
+Detention (if 6 or more referral points are received)

-4. Head Teacher's detention (if

-pupil receives 3 detentions in

-one half term)